ragulnathMB/eFIR/README.md

   - Get notifications of updates.
   - Get queries raised by the people.

-**Note: JurisdicationAdmin Role has been been implemented so that they can assign public user filed FIR to police Officers, they form a bridge between public user and officers .
+**<u>Note:</u> JurisdicationAdmin Role has been been implemented so that they can assign public user filed FIR to police Officers, they form a bridge between public user and officers .
 As there may be some FIRs that may be confidential.
 So JurisdictionAdmin officer can decide which FIRs should be assigned to which officer**

 ## General Features
 - Special User Accessibiliy bar on top of website which includes: